Places to Visit

 Central Missouri’s link to the eighteenth century art of meat curing.
 Located along the Moreau River, Burger’s Smokehouse is three miles south of California on a farm just off Highway 87.
-The Smokehouse is open weekdays 8:00 a.m. to 5:00 p.m.
+The Smokehouse is closed to the public, however, they ship to grocery stores, to restaurants, and direct delivery mail order and ecommerce customers.

 Free catalogs are available on request.